Rob Gronkowski: 2020 season

-2021 season and second retirement
+2021 season

 On March 22, 2021, Gronkowski re-signed with the Buccaneers on a one-year deal worth $10 million.

 Though the 2020 season had been a rare season in which Gronkowski played all sixteen games, 2021 proved much more problematic for Gronkowski in terms of his health.
 The first two games were injury free.
 During the season opener against the Dallas Cowboys, Gronkowski had eight receptions for 90 yards and two touchdowns in a 31–29 victory.
 In Week 2, during a 48–25 win against the Atlanta Falcons, Gronkowski had four catches for 39 yards and two touchdowns.
 However, in a Week 3 game versus the Los Angeles Rams, he took a hit that resulted in multiple rib fractures and a punctured lung, which kept him essentially out of action for the next seven weeks, including a game against his former team in Foxborough, with the notable exception of an abortive attempt to return in Week 8, in which he played only a handful of snaps.
 When he returned in earnest in Week 11, he made six receptions on eight targets for 71 yards in a win over the New York Giants.
 He had his first 100+ yard receiving game in Week 12 against the Indianapolis Colts, leading all receivers with 123 yards on seven receptions, and followed that with his third multiple-touchdown game of the season, netting two end zone visits among his four catches for 58 yards in Week 13 against the Atlanta Falcons.
 This brought the Brady-Gronkowski connection to a total of 90 regular-season touchdowns, moving them on to second place on the all-time quarterback-receiver list, behind only Peyton Manning and Marvin Harrison.
 He finished the 2021 season with 55 receptions for 802 receiving yards and six receiving touchdowns.
 In the Wild Card Round against the Philadelphia Eagles, he had a receiving touchdown in the 31–15 victory.
 In the Divisional Round against the Los Angeles Rams, he had four receptions for 85 yards in the 30–27 loss to the eventual Super Bowl champions.

+Second retirement

 Gronkowski announced his retirement for a second time on June 21, 2022.

+On November 9, 2025, Gronkowski announced he would sign a one-day contract with the New England Patriots to retire as a member of the Patriots organization.
+A press conference to commemorate the signing was held on November 12, 2025.
+At the conference, Patriots owner Robert Kraft revealed that he had originally planned for Gronkowski to sign the contract during his future Patriots Hall of Fame induction, but chose to do it immediately to honor the final wish of Susan Hurley—a friend of both Gronkowski and Kraft who had recently passed away from cancer.